Email Verification

 The Domain Name System (DNS) acts like a directory for email domains.
 Running a DNS lookup lets you confirm if the given domain is properly configured to accept emails.

 If the DNS records reveal active MX records, you know the email domain is set up to receive messages.
-If no MX exists, servers may fall back to the domain’s A record under SMTP rules, though delivery often fails in practice without proper MX records in place.
+If no MX exists, servers may fall back to the domain’s A Record under SMTP rules, though delivery often fails in practice without proper mail exchange records in place.

 A DNS lookup confirms that the domain can accept emails, but it does not verify if the specific mailbox exists for the intended recipient.
-That is why DNS checks are useful in the email validation process, but not a replacement for dedicated verification tools.
+That is why DNS checks are useful in the verification process, but not a replacement for dedicated verification tools.

 Manual checks help in a pinch, but they don’t hold up under real campaign pressure.